 Why Use of XP so prevalent

-As, discussed earlier, the windows XP machines are still being used largely in various types of the organization.
-Why is the reason of being so.
-The main reason is the usually in government organization, once they purchase desktop, they will not replace until and unless, it turns to scrap material.
-During Window 98 era, more organization were in manual mode, most of these institutions did not use computer for day to day work.
-When they did gradually started to upgraded them, they got stuck on XP and then decided to not to upgrade at all.
-As up gradation requires lot of effort and time.
+As discussed earlier, the Windows XP machines are still being used largely in various types of the organization.
+Why is the reason for being so?
+The main reason is the usually in a government organization, once they purchase a desktop, they will not replace it until and unless it turns to scrap material.
+During the Window 98 era, more organization were in manual mode, most of these institutions did not use the computer for day to day work.
+When they did gradually started to upgrade them, they got stuck on XP and then decided not to upgrade at all.
+Up-gradation requires a lot of effort and time.

 Microsoft launched Windows Vista after the success of Windows XP, however, it failed miserable.
-As per Wikipedia, Vista was expensive, current user hardware system were not able to support that product and other legal issues to name a few.
-Due to the mass failure of windows VISTA, user uninstall that operating system and switch back to windows XP.
+As per Wikipedia, Vista was expensive, the current user hardware system was not able to support that product and other legal issues to name a few.
+Due to the mass failure of windows VISTA, the user uninstalls that operating system and switch back to Windows XP.

-The only way to protect yourself is to upgrade window XP with latest version windows system.
+The only way to protect yourself is to upgrade window XP with the latest version windows system.
 There is no other option.
-However, if you are still need to use windows XP then following solution may be adopted.
+However, if you still need to use Windows XP then the following solution may be adopted.

-- Segregate the network in which the XP machine are installed.
-This network should be protected by strong firewall to control the traffic going inside and outside the network.
+- Segregate the network in which the XP machine is installed.
+This network should be protected by a strong firewall to control the traffic going inside and outside the network.

 - The main problem with XP was that its’ administrator had unlimited privileges.
-Therefore, such account should be strictly controlled and monitored.
+Therefore, such accounts should be strictly controlled and monitored.

-- Finally, to emphasis again, these kind of system should be upgraded as soon as possible.
-Because, in coming future new vulnerabilities are likely to discovered and exploits will be made to compromise these kind of vulnerabilities.
+- Finally, to emphasize again, this kind of system should be upgraded as soon as possible.
+Because in coming future new vulnerabilities are likely to discover and exploits will be made to compromise these kinds of vulnerabilities.